ianrenton/home-meteogram-display/README.md

 ![Meteogram example](docs/example.png)

-You can read about the background to this project in [this blog post](https://ianrenton.com/blog/making-meteograms-in-python/).
+You can read about the background to this project in [this blog post](https://ianrenton.com/blog/making-meteograms-in-python/), and if you're interested in the hardware as well, [the full build guide is here](https://ianrenton.com/projects/meteogram/).

 ## Features